 7 DIMENSIONS

 The main and critical dimensions of the double action pruning saws shall be as given in Table 1, Table 2 and Table 3.
-The connotations for the symbols used in the Tables are as per Figures.
+The connotations for the symbols used in the tables are as per figures.

 8 OTHER REQUIREMENTS